Mozid Mahmud: Career

-A journalist by profession, he carefully escapes the arena of popular and prosaic day-to-day information that the job deserves, and dives into the invincible deep of poetic inspiration from where he collects pebbles of pictures, aroma of feelings and intense fabric of thought, after which an automatic mental process of jeopardizing them continues in its own accord.
-He taught Bengali literature at some colleges and universities for almost five years.
+Mahmud works as a journalist.
+He also taught Bengali literature at several colleges and universities for five years.

 Activism

-Mozid Mahmud has been working with poor and vulnerable people in Bangladesh, especially destitute northern part of the country from two decades.
+Mahmud has been working with poor and vulnerable people in Bangladesh, especially destitute northern part of the country from two decades.
 He established Organization for Social Advancement & Cultural Activities (OSACA) a non-government organisation which is fighting for hunger and legal rights.